 Extreme sports and activities such as scuba diving, diving or skydiving are not recommended in certain cases.
 Seek advice from your healthcare professionals before departure.

 Be careful, in some cases, extreme sports and activities such as scuba diving, diving or skydiving are not recommended.
 Seek advice from your care team before your departure.

 The risk of developing thrombosis (a blood clot obstructing a vessel, most often in a vein) is greater with for those with cancer.

-For any medium or long-haul flight, reduce this this risk by wearing class II compression stockings and by moving about regularly during the flight.
-If you have had a thrombosis or embolism previously, discuss this with your doctor as it may require the prescription of a preventive anti-coagulation medicine.
-Finally, if you are already on anti-coagulant treatment, the treatment should not be interrupted.
-Again, if there is any question, consult your care team.
+For medium and long-haul flights, reduce this this risk by wearing class II compression stockings and walking around during the flight.
+If you have previously had thrombosis or an embolism, ask your doctor if you need to be prescribed a preventive anti-coagulation medicine.
+If you are already taking anti-coagulants, continue to do so.
+Again, seek advice from your healthcare professionals if you have any questions.